begoon/temenos-documentation/jBC_Programmers_Reference_Guide.markdown

        V.STRING = 'ABC'
        IF V.STRING = 'ABC' THEN CRT 'YES'
        IF V.STRING EQ 'ABC' THEN CRT 'YES AGAIN'

+"Non-equal" can either be "#", "!" or "NE":

+       V.STRING = 'ABC'
+       IF V.STRING #  'A' THEN CRT 'Not an A'
+       IF V.STRING NE 'B' THEN CRT 'Not a B'
+       IF V.STRING !
+'C' THEN CRT 'Not even a C'

 IF...ELSE construct can be used without THEN: